nikbearbrown/python-programming/chapters/05-loops.md

 **Preview of next chapter:** Chapter 6 covers functions.
 You'll refactor the growing code into named functions — `describe_room()`, `take_damage()`, `process_command()` — which is the first big code-quality leap.

 ---

 ## AI Wayback Machine

-**John Backus** was led the team that built FORTRAN in 1957 — bringing structured loops to programming for the first time.
+**John Backus** led the team that built FORTRAN in 1957 — bringing structured loops to programming for the first time.

 **Run this:**